-Currently Writing My Second Volume on Oswald, "Communistic Tendencies: The Collected Works and Political Ideology of Lee Harvey Oswald".
+Currently Writing My Second Volume on Oswald, "Communistic Tendencies: The Collected Works of Lee Harvey Oswald".

 A Compendium of Lee Harvey Oswald's Known Writings in One Volume, Including His Proto-Manifestos, Political Essays, Revolutionary Resume and Hundreds of Letters.
 Within Oswald's Writings, the Answers of Who Killed President Kennedy and Why Are Revealed.